- Sarah L Samuels

 Method:

-Pre-heat the oven to 180 degrees centigrade (160 fan) and grease and line two 1lb loaf tins.
+Pre-heat the oven to 180 degrees centigrade (160 fan) Gas mark 4 and grease and line a 2lb loaf tin.

 In the bowl of a stand mixer put the butter and sugar and beat until light and fluffy.